jakubBone/Airport-Automatic-Landing-System/README.md

 ## Future Developments
 This project is a work in progress, with ongoing updates focused on enhancing functionality.

 ## Logging
 The application uses Log4j2 for logging.
 The application generates detailed logs that are useful for developers during troubleshooting.
-Access to the source code is essential for a full analysis and repair
+Access to the source code is essential for a full analysis and repair.